gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 3. An HTTP Integration in MetSci
 ```

-Remember, a MetSci Application is a group of sensors that share the same data structure.
-If you were monitoring 30 rainwater tanks with 30 LDDS75 sensors, all of the sensors would be in one MetSci Application, which would map to one Cloudflare Application.
+Remember, a `MetSci Application` is a group of sensors that share the same data structure.
+If you were monitoring 30 rainwater tanks with 30 LDDS75 sensors, all of the sensors would be in one MetSci Application, which would map to one `Cloudflare Application`.

-Each Cloudflare Application will need a Service Token and a Cloudflare Zero Trust Application to secure the data flow between the MetSci LNS and the Pi.
+Each Cloudflare Application will need a `Service Token` and a `Cloudflare Zero Trust Application` to secure the data flow between the MetSci LNS and the Pi.
 If we quickly zoom out, one way to visualize it is like this:

 ```
 \ sensor -- sensor -- sensor -- sensor /